blend-os/website/docs/contributing.md

             ```bat
             pip install requests tqdm python-dotenv
             ```
-        Then, create a file in the same folder as the script called `.env` and add the following:
+        Then, create a file in the same folder as the script called `.env` and add the following (do not add quotes):

-        !!! info "This file also works on Windows."
         ```bash title=".env"
         LOCAL_ISO_FILE=<path to blendOS.iso>
         LOCAL_VERSION_FILE=<path to version file>